gisemartinez/coding-challenge/README.md

 - Can't change the privacy of a fork so I will delete after meeting
  <img width="852" alt="image" src="https://user-images.githubusercontent.com/1588592/214258207-43742b28-6000-43b0-935c-207359e068d9.png">

-- Didn't spend much time on analysing concurrency but I envision to talk that out on the assignment debrief.
+- I have spent only a little time on analysing concurrency so I envision to talk that out on the assignment debrief.
+- Commit history is intentionally made so review is easier ;)
 - Used Sangria and Cats-effect, besides Slick.
-- Commit history is intentionally made so review is easier
+- Couldn't reuse the tester proposed in the original code since I've used Sangria instead of Caliban.
+It added a bit of boilerplate and took me a big portion of what I estimated to spend on the challenge, but it's the technology I use the most and that I feel comfortable with.
 - Latest version of this branch has been uploaded to my personal dockerhub, so the app should work with the usual `docker-compose up --build`